-- Purebred Simmental cattle bred in New Zealand
+- Purebred Simmental cattle bred in New Zealand.

 2. Animals eligible for registration are:

-- Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 4.
+- Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 5.

 - Graded-up animals bred and supplied under a written pre-arranged contract between a cattle breeder and a Registered Owner.
-Such contract to be presented at the time of application for registration of the said animals by the Registered Owner, together with artificial insemination dockets/certificates as set out in Regulation 18.
+Such contract to be presented at the time of application for registration of the said animals by the Registered Owner, together with artificial insemination dockets/certificates as set out in Regulation 16.

 NOTE: Unregistered heifer calves may not be purchased from unregistered breeders for registration in a Registered Herd Owner’s own herd unless bred under contract in Regulation 2 (b).

 3. Application for registration of an animal in a Purebred or Grading-up Register shall be made on a form approved by Council and shall show the name of the animal (where applicable), sex, the name and registered number of its sire and the name and registered number of its dam.
-Each animal accepted by the Council for entry in the Register shall be allotted a registered number.
+Each animal accepted by the Council for entry in the Register shall be allotted a registry number.

-4. Applications for registration should be made by the 31st December in the same calendar year of birth.
+5. Applications for registration should be made by the 31st December in the same calendar year of birth.
 Registrations made later than the 31st July in the year following the year of birth shall be subject to approval of Council and shall be at double the normal fees.

-6. Each Registered Herd Owner shall apply to the Council for approval of a herd prefix that shall consist of not more than two words and shall remain the exclusive property of the Herd Owner.
+7. Each Registered Herd Owner shall apply to the Council for approval of a herd prefix that shall consist of not more than two words and shall remain the exclusive property of the Herd Owner.

-7. Herd numbers and prefixes may be transferred only with the consent of the Council.
+8. Herd numbers and prefixes may be transferred only with the consent of the Council.

-11. Every animal that is to be registered with the society will be assigned a HerdBook number.
-The first four numbers is the Herd Number, then the purity letter, followed by the Year Letter, finally a four digit number that is given to the animal by the registered owner, usually in order of age.
+11. Every animal that is to be registered with the society will be assigned a Herd Book number.
+The first four digits are the Herd Number (zero-padded if necessary), followed by a 2-digit birth year, and finally the animal number, zero-padded to 4 digits.

-Example – 9999AU0001
+Example – 0678190023